The first step is to allow yourself to have the feelings without resisting it, venting it, fearing it, condemning it or moralizing about it.

 I feel like expressing your anger can help to release the pain.
 So my experience is like when I feel anxious I would go somewhere quiet.
 After shopping alone I feel more relaxed.

-Dr Sarno also mentioned some things that are happening in the patient’s personal life and from my experience as a healer and a coach for people who struggle with chronic pain, this is one of the main obstacles.
+Dr Sarno also mentioned some things that are happening in the patient’s personal life and from my experience as a healer and a coach for people who struggle with chronic pain treatment, this is one of the main obstacles.

 You know so when I hear people say what are the most common obstacles when it comes to healing.